Atlanta has an abundance of trees and green spaces that add natural beauty to the metropolitan cityscape.

 Hardy Ivy Park rests at the point where Peachtree and West Peachtree Streets split.
 The park serves as a small reminder of the city’s first permanent settler, Hardy Ivy.
 Pieces of the city’s old Carnegie Library now make up a beautiful pavilion in the center of the park.

-Edgewood Avenue and Courtland Street within walking distance of Five Points Station, surrounded by Georgia State University campus on three sides.
-The ownership of the park is shared bdtween Georgia State University and the City of Atlanta.
+On Edgewood Avenue and Courtland Street, Hurt Park is surrounded by Georgia State University campus on three sides and is home to the Hurt Park Atlanta Streetcar stop.
+The ownership of the park is shared between Georgia State University and the City of Atlanta.

 Georgia Plaza Park

-On Central Avenue and Mitchell Street, just outside the Georgia State Capitol and Museum and City Hall.
+On Central Avenue and Mitchell Street, just outside City Hall and the Georgia State Capitol and Museum.